INSIDE: The Ultimate Guide to Tokyo Ramen Street at Tokyo Station.

 Tokyo Ramen Street Tokyo Station – Guide to Ramen Shops available

-- Gransta Station has a range of dishes, boxed lunches, and desserts in over 50 unique shops.
+Gransta Station has a range of dishes, boxed lunches, and desserts and they can be found in more than 50 unique shops around Tokyo.

 Address: B1F Yaesu South Exit, Tokyo Station (First Avenue Tokyo Station B1F South Street)